 #10: Don’t give blind quotes, or discount quickly

 Whenever you can, always avoid giving blind quotes.
 Meaning, if a prospect asks for a price (unless you’ve got a pre-prepared price list), say you will get back to them with a proposal.
 Include the price in that.
 The same goes for giving discounts.
 Try and avoid discounts at all, if possible.

 When it comes to conversion rates, you want them to be as high as possible.
 As the data shows, conversion rates vary widely across different sectors.
-There is a wide number of variables, such as seasonality, sales cycles, and the performance of sales teams.
+There is a wide number of variables, such as seasonality, sales cycles, sales goals and the performance of sales teams.
 The good news is, there is also a wide range of things sales teams can do to increase conversion rates, including the following:

 - Ask the right qualifying questions